veronicalitt/static-veronica/about.markdown

 I teach first-year English and develop courses on sex and gender in literature and 18th-century literature, among other things (myths and modern adaptations! the weird idea of home in Canada! digital riffs on the Frankenstein story!).

 My research focuses on mass reading experiences of the mid-eighteenth century.
 I’m currently using institutional funding to develop a database of eighteenth-century readers and drafting a book proposal on how popular novels intersected with abolition and proto-feminism.
-I’ve been published in peer-reviewed journals like Book History,Persuasions Online, and Women’s Writing, among others.
+I’ve been published in peer-reviewed journals like _Book History_,_Persuasions Online_, and _Women’s Writing_, among others.

 As a public-facing writer, I’ve authored several articles and a short book on the iconic teen film _Clueless_ (ECW, 2025).
 I’m in the early stages of my next project: a short book on villains.